 NET Power Inc. (NPWR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, May 20, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, May 23, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against NET Power Inc. ("Net Power" or the "Company") (NYSE: NPWR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN NET POWER INC. (NPWR), CLICK HERE BEFORE JUNE 17, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?